-Bargain Bin: Below you will find links to the items related to today’s article and also to some of my favorite solar items.
+Below you will find the items related to today’s article and also to some of my favorite solar items.

-UV PAQLITE: A selection of UB Paqlite products are also available from Amazon.
+UV PAQLITE: A selection of UB Paqlite products are also available.
 Check out the reusable glow sticks.

 Non-Electric Lighting Series: Ron Brown’s series on non-electric lighting should be in every prepper library.
 Most of the books are only 99 cents each in eBook format.
 Also, see The Amazing 2000-Hour Flashlight.

 Coleman MicroPacker Compact Battery Lantern: I absolutely love this little lantern!
 It folds down to nothing and the batteries last forever.
 I have yet to change them since I purchased the lantern a year ago.

 Sunferno Flintstone Portable Solar Panel with Rechargeable Battery Pack: This study solar power pack is lightweight and small enough to be used in an EDC kit.
 I especially like that it has 2 USB ports.

 RAVPower 15W Solar Charger with Dual USB Ports: This compact, three panel, solar charger will charge two devices at once, including tablets, smartphones, Kindles, and even AA/AAA battery chargers.
 For more information, read: Gear Review: RAVPower 15W Solar Charger with Dual USB Ports.